endymion1818/team-documentation/sitehealthchecklist.md

 #### 13 Areas of Low Contrast

-Low contrast between the colour of text and the background affects many users.
+Low contrast between the colour of text and the background affects many of your potential customers.
 This means that you are turning away good business because a high percentage of visitors that don't have 20/20 vision may not be able to use your site efficiently.

 ### 4. Broken Links